 • 2/3 cup low-sodium chicken broth, plus more if needed

-• 4 to 5 ounces fresh spinach, roughly chopped
+• 5 ounces fresh spinach, roughly chopped

 • 2 slices Muenster or Havarti cheese, cut into strips

-• 2 tablespoons fresh parsley, chopped
+• 2 tablespoons chopped fresh parsley

 Keep This Recipe Handy